Regulated industries

 Grocery

-The Commission has new responsibilities to monitor and regulate the grocery sector under the Grocery Industry Competition Act 2023.
+The Commission has responsibilities to monitor and regulate the grocery sector under the Grocery Industry Competition Act 2023.

 Regulatory projects